archivesunleashed/aut-docs/docs/index.md

 [This SHINE walkthrough](./Shine-Installing-Shine-Frontend-on-OS-X/) and this [building Lucene indexes](./Building-Lucene-Indexes-Using-Hadoop/) walkthrough shows how to use the SHINE front end on Solr indexes generated using aut.

-# About aut
+# About the Archives Unleashed Toolkit

-Aut is an open-source platform for managing web archives built on Hadoop and HBase.
+Aut is an open-source platform for managing web archives built on Hadoop.
 The platform provides a flexible data model for storing and managing raw content as well as metadata and extracted knowledge.
 Tight integration with Hadoop provides powerful tools for analytics and data processing via Spark.

-There are two main ways of using aut:

-+ The first and most common is to analyze web archives using [Spark](http://spark.apache.org/).
-+ The second is to take advantage of HBase to provide random access as well as analytics capabilities.
-Random access allows aut to provide temporal browsing of archived content (i.e., "wayback" functionality).

-You can use aut without HBase, and since HBase requires more extensive setup, it is recommended that if you're just starting out, play with the Spark analytics and don't worry about HBase.

 AUT is built against CDH 5.4.1:

 + Hadoop version: 2.6.0-cdh5.4.1
-+ HBase version: 1.0.0-cdh5.4.1
 + Spark version: 1.3.0-cdh5.4.1

 The Hadoop ecosystem is evolving rapidly, so there may be incompatibilities with other versions.